 How much will I pay for my own office space?

 The cost of leasing office space varies greatly by location.
-However, in Orange County, the average office space starts at around $1.50 per square feet.
-For a small company of one to five employees, entry to your own office space may be around $750-$1,200 a month.
+However, in Orange County, the average office space starts at around $1.50 per square foot.
+For a small company of one to five employees, entry to your own office space maybe around $750-$1,200 a month.
 Like many co-working arrangements, you may be able to lease for a year, but much of the time you’ll be asked to sign a three-year lease.
 Using a commercial real estate broker, you may be able to negotiate for a month or two of free rent and/or a lease agreement that saves your company overhead costs, including the cost of signage.
 Additional costs include office furniture, equipment, and staffing (if needed).

 Which is the best choice for me?